EricZinda/docsproto/devhowto/devhowtoImplementPredication.md

 ## Implementing a Predication
-With that [Python background and our implementation of the `State` object](devhowtoPyhonBasics), we can now implement the `_folder_n_of` predication by creating a Python function that implements the predication contract.
-We will be passing an instance of the `State` object as the first argument to every predication so that it can access its own arguments *and* the world state.

-Here's the implementation of the `_folder_n_of` predication in Python.
-Note that the variables passed to predications will be strings like `"x1"` or `"e12"`.
-To get their values, the code looks them up in the `State` object:
+With that [Python background and the creation of the `State` object](devhowtoPyhonBasics), we can now implement the predication contract for `_folder_n_of` in Python.
+We will be passing an instance of the `State` object as the first argument to every predication so that it can access its arguments *and* the world state.
+The variables will be initially represented as strings like `"x1"` or `"e12"`.
+To get their values, the code looks them up in the `State` object as shown below:
 ~~~
 def folder_n_of(state, x):
     x_value = state.GetVariable(x)